kaliatech/website-jgstech/README.md

 $ npm run dev

 # build static for deploy
-$ npm run build build
+$ npm run build
 ```

 ## History

 ### 2024-04-27

 - Switched from Nuxt build to Astro build
 - Switched from bootstrap CSS to tailwind css